-In May 2012, Industrial Development Corporation (IDC) of South Africa agreed to fund $33.6m towards the development of the mine.
-The IDC funding will be used for the underground development of the 47 level block cave at the Lace Mine.
+In September 2012, the Industrial Development Corporation (IDC) of South Africa agreed to contribute $33.6m towards the development of the mine.
+The IDC funding is used for the underground development of the 47-level block cave at the Lace Mine.

-The development is scheduled to begin in the third quarter of 2012 and is estimated to cost $50m.
+The development began in January 2013 with an estimated investment of $50m.
 The mine is expected to have a life of more than 25 years.